timm/tested/docs/onStats.md

 |parametric | data look like bell-shaped curves| e.g. cohen-D | t-test|
 |non-parametric | nil | cliff's delta | mann-whitney U test,<br>bootstrap(see below)|

+Parametric methods assume that the numbers come from a bell-shaped curve (single max value, symmetrical distributions).
+- those assumptions can be unrealistic but they do simplify the analysis (see below)

 <img src="https://www.rasch.org/rmt/gifs/101over.gif" align=right width=400>

 Note the different kinds of test: